Our natural hair experiences various forms of damage, including split ends, dryness, and heat damage.

 - Reduce the frequency of hairstyling to allow your hair to breathe.

 - Invest in reliable, professional hair treatments.

-- Use a heat-protective spray before exposing your hair to heat styling methods like straightening, blow drying, or curling your natural hair.
+- Use a heat-protective spray before exposing your hair to heat styling methods like straightening, blow-drying, or curling your natural hair.

-If you are experiencing any of the hair damages mentioned above, not to worry, you can still have healthy natural hair.
+If you are experiencing any of the hair damages mentioned above, don't worry, you can still have healthy natural hair.

 There are plenty of methods you can use to grow and maintain healthy natural hair.
 Here are some tips:

 - Moisturize your hair frequently.

 - Use hair products recommended by a professional hairstylist.